Skip to main content

 Boiler pressure: everything you need to know

 If you’re lucky, you’ve never had to think about boiler pressure before.
-But many systems experience issues with pressure at some point.
+But it’s actually one of the most important parts of keeping your heating system running smoothly.
+Since many systems experience pressure issues at some point, knowing how to spot and fix them can save you a lot of hassle.

+Boiler pressure is the balance of water and air in your central heating system.
 If the boiler pressure is too high, there’s an increased chance of leaks developing in the system.
-But if boiler pressure is too low, the system won’t work as well.
+But if boiler pressure is too low, the system won’t spread heat very well.
 So keeping the correct boiler pressure is important to make sure that your system heats your home efficiently.

 How to check boiler pressure